Portrait of Carlos Rahme, Senior Legal Consultant with more than 15 years of experience in corporate, civil, and labor law

 LinkedIn

-Carlos Rahme is a senior lawyer with over 15 years of experience advising clients across civil, commercial, real estate, labor, and criminal law.
-He supports businesses from incorporation to expansion, mergers, and eventual exit or liquidation, offering legal clarity and practical guidance throughout every stage of the corporate lifecycle.
+Carlos Rahme is a senior lawyer with more than fifteen years of experience advising businesses across commercial, civil, real estate, labour, and penal law.
+He supports clients from incorporation through growth, restructuring, and maturity.

-Carlos has been a member of the Beirut Bar Association since 2006 and holds a law degree from the Lebanese University.
-Fluent in Arabic, English, and French, he brings a multilingual and multicultural perspective to his legal practice.
+Carlos has been a member of the Beirut Bar Association since 2006 and holds a law degree from the Lebanese University, where he graduated in 2004.
+He is fluent in Arabic, English, and French.

 Core Responsibilities